thomasyit/cape-k3s-ansible-deployment/README.md

 ```
 ===

-### Now access the CAPE GUI
+### How to access CAPE GUI

 Service may take 1-5 mins to come up based on server config and internet bandwidth.
+Note: If you need more than 10 nodes, please contact connect@biqmind.com for a trial license key.

 > URL